Paul’s been in touch with a very clever and cheap way to make a water feature for model train:

 You see me “pushing” the still wet TP with the paint brush to form waves which are heading toward the shore and bulkhead.

-A huge thanks to Paul.
+A huge thanks to Paul for sharing his very cheap way to make a water feature for model train.
 Over the years there have been lots of water ‘how to’ posts, but I think this one is particularly good.